KRoy118/Dotnet-Projects/MaxBankBalanceAcc_getter_setter_/README.txt

 It should return the Account object having maximum balance for the given branch argument.
 Note :
 All the comparisons are case insensitive.
-Create an object as manager for Bank class .
-Create an object of Account after reading the attribute data related to it with the given sequence of arguments to fulfill the constructor requirements mentioned.Add the object created above to the list named “accountList” of Bank object “manager”.
+Create an object as manager for Bank class create an object of Account after reading the attribute data related to it with the given sequence of arguments to fulfill the constructor requirements mentioned.Add the object created above to the list named “accountList” of Bank object “manager”.
 This step repeats for the number of Account objects, mentioned in the first line of input (testcase input).Next you need to take a string for branch as input and call method FindAccountWithHighBalance.
 If no Account is found having branch same as input branch then print “No Account is available” otherwise  print "{name}:{accId}:{cIId}:{balance}:{branch}", excluding the square brackets and double quotes for the Account object returned from method having maximum balance.